martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 * Click the Submit Changes button at the bottom of the page.

 The software will restart and after a few seconds the interface will appear in the language selected.

+### Show pictures at stations
+Select the check box to display images for the stations on the home page and the stations page.

 ## Weather Section
 The weather section allows you to access the weather forecast service for your location.
 You must register for this feature on the web (https://darksky.net/dev).
 According to the weather forecast, the irrigation cycle can then be automatically adjusted (if we choose a plugin that uses the weather forecast).